xu97-varro/LCP-LR/README.md

 **"Beyond Over-Simplification and Over-Personalization: Lexical Complexity Prediction for Leveled Reading"**

 > Lexical Complexity Prediction (LCP) in real-world scenarios, particularly in language education, is often limited by the trade-off between overly simplified general models and unscalable personalized ones.
 To address this, we introduce **LCP-LR**, a task that operationalizes group-level personalization by identifying complex words relative to specific proficiency levels.
 We construct the first large-scale benchmark dataset (**100,917** instance annotations across **1,401** leveled texts) and propose **DPAL** (Dual-Prior Adversarial Learning), which incorporates word- and text-level difficulty priors with adversarial debiasing.
-Our framework significantly outperforms baselines including PLMs and LLMs, achieving **77.81%** Macro F1.
+Our framework significantly outperforms PLMs and LLMs baselines, achieving **77.81%** Macro F1.
 >

 ## Citation